...

 • Engine misfires, power loss or stalling under load

-• Fuel filter clogs quickly; rust particles visible in filter
+• Fuel filter clogs quickly; rust particles visible in the removed filter

-• External wet spots, fuel odor, or visible rust on the tank
+• External wet spots, persistent fuel odor, or visible rust on the tank shell, seams or mounting straps

 2. Is Repair Possible?